Detailed Guide

 So you’d like to get a Restricted Electrical Permit, but that doesn’t mean you’re eligible for one.

-Getting a permit from the ESO has been likened to recieve a Golden Ticket from Willywonker by some.
+Getting a permit from the ESO has been likened to receiving a Golden Ticket from Willywonker by some.

 But really, it’s not quite as hard.